 Panelist, "Dealing with Airport Congestion and Delays," 2008 AAAE Aviation Issues Conference Agenda, Jan.
 6-8, 2008.
 Kona, HI.

-Moderator, "Change in the Airline Industry - New Entrants, Mergers, Competition, and Consolidation," ABA Forum on Air & Space Law Annual Meeting, Oct.
+Moderator, "Change in the Airline Industry - New Entrants, Mergers, Competition, and Consolidation," ABA Forum on Air and Space Law Annual Meeting, Oct.
 4-5, 2007.
 Memphis, TN.

-Panelist, "Blacklisting of Airlines and Airports Based on Safety and Security Concerns," International Civil Aviation Organization/McGill Institute of Air & Space Law, Worldwide Conference, Sept.
+Panelist, "Blacklisting of Airlines and Airports Based on Safety and Security Concerns," ICAO and McGill Institute of Air and Space Law, Worldwide Conference, Sept.
 15-16, 2007.
 Montreal, Canada.

-Moderator, "International Opportunities, International Challenges," ABA Forum on Air & Space Law, Update Conference, Feb 1, 2007.
-Washington, D.C.
+Moderator, "International Opportunities, International Challenges," ABA Forum on Air and Space Law, Update Conference, Feb.
+1, 2007.
+Washington, DC.

 with honors, Editor, DePaul Law Review; Editor, A.S.I.L.S.
 International Law Journal